lincebryan/contentful-knowledge-connector/README.md

     * `Get Entries by Type`: Fetches all entries matching a specific Content Type ID.
     * `Search Entries`: Performs a full-text search across your Contentful space.
 * **Knowledge Connectors:**
-    * `Import All Knowledge`: Imports all entries of a Content Type, grouping them into Knowledge Sources based on a "Sub-Topic" field.
+    * `Import All Knowledge`: Imports all entries of a Content Type, grouping them into Knowledge Sources based on a "Sub-Topic" tag.
-    * `Import by Main Topic`: Filters entries by a "Main Topic" (e.g., "Internet") and then groups them by "Sub-Topic".
+    * `Import by Main Topic`: Filters entries by a "Main Topic" tag (e.g., `topic:Internet`) and then groups them by "Sub-Topic" tag.
-    * `Import by Sub-Topic`: Filters entries by *both* a "Main Topic" and a specific "Sub-Topic" to create a single, targeted Knowledge Source.
+    * `Import by Sub-Topic`: Filters entries by *both* a "Main Topic" and a specific "Sub-Topic" tag to create a single, targeted Knowledge Source.
-    * `Import Unstructured (Advanced)`: The most powerful connector, offering filters *and* the choice between recursive and LLM-powered semantic chunking.
+    * `Import Unstructured (Advanced)`: The most powerful connector, offering tag filters *and* the choice between recursive and LLM-powered semantic chunking.

 ---